 On July 15, 2019, the Company entered into an amendment (the "Amendment") to that certain securities purchase agreement (the "Purchase Agreement") dated as of June 5, 2019, entered into between the Company and an accredited investor (the "Investor").
-Pursuant to the Amendment, among other things, the Purchase Agreement was amended to provide for the sale, at the third closing, of a minimum of 3,000,000 shares of the Company's common stock, with the Investor having the option to acquire up to an additional 2,500,000 shares of common stock for an aggregate of up to 5,500,000 shares of common stock and warrants to purchase 100% of the number of shares of common stock sold at the third closing.
+Pursuant to the Amendment, among other things, the Purchase Agreement was amended to provide for the sale, at the third closing, of a minimum of 3,000,000 shares of the Company's common stock, with the Investor having the option to acquire up to an additional 2,500,000 shares of common stock and warrants to purchase 100% of the number of shares of common stock sold at the third closing.